Compute the Karcher (Fréchet) mean of functional data in the elastic metric. This simultaneously estimates the mean shape and aligns all curves.

 Logical; if TRUE, circularly rotate each curve to a canonical position before computing the Karcher mean.
 See

 elastic.alignfor details.
-Default is FALSE.
+Default is FALSE.- rotate.method

 Value